 They also allow you to record sections of your video at separate times and edit them together seamlessly.
-While the “quality” of daylight varies through the day, artificial light will be the same every time you setup.
-So, provided you ware the same clothes, everything should look the same.
+While the “quality” of daylight varies throughout the day, artificial light will be the same every time you setup.
+So, provided you wear the same clothes, everything should look the same.

 Simple YouTube lighting setup

-The most simple lighting setup for your vlog videos is to use your normal room lights combined with a single desk lamp.
-The room lights will help with the general illumination of the room and background but you can make your face “pop” against the background by placing an adjustable desk lamp behind and a little above your webcam or smartphone.
+The simplest lighting setup for your vlog videos is to use your normal room lights combined with a single desk lamp.
+The room lights will help with the general illumination of the room and background, but you can make your face “pop” against the background by placing an adjustable desk lamp behind and a little above your webcam or smartphone.